Brethren Articles: 1907-1940s — NWP Brethren missions’ proverbial “little school in the bush”

 Comments on the historical maps and F.S.
 Arnot.
 The Brethren’s assemblies most noted missionary was F.S.
 Arnot.
 He explored a large area of south central Africa that stretched across eastern and northern parts of Angola into Northern Rhodesia and the southern Congo.
 (The Brethren called this area “The Beloved Strip.”)
 Dugald Campbell also became extremely famous in the U.K. as another Brethren missionary.
-He lived most of his life in the southern Congo.
-The map on the left appears inside the front cover of his book Blazing Trails in Bantuland (London, Pickering & Inglis, 1933).
+He lived most of his life in the southern Congo DR. The map on the left appears inside the front cover of his book Blazing Trails in Bantuland (London, Pickering & Inglis, 1933).
 As the map was created well, it may help researchers.
 The map on the right is taken from my dissertation and e-book and also covers “The Beloved Strip” plus the SAGM’s areas in Angola and the NWP.

 During my research over 30 years ago, I made notes on all journals (periodicals) until Zambia’s Independence in 1964.
 Unfortunately in following years I destroyed all materials beyond the 1940s.
 Fortunately, I did not destroy my research notes and comments, which are now 40+ years old.
 Appropriate notes and comments are included at the end of each periodical’s articles that might assist at least a few young scholars doing research on the NWP and the origins of the modern educational system.
 (These materials were used when I wrote my dissertation, and are often referred to in my e-book.)

 The following webpage, SAGM Articles: 1910-1940s, contains similar materials from several periodicals by the South African General Mission in the UK, South Africa and later the USA.